 Oesophageal cancer treatment

-The main treatments for oesophageal cancer are surgery, radiation therapy and chemotherapy, either alone or in combination.
+Treatment options for oesophageal cancer include surgery, radiation therapy and chemotherapy, either alone or in combination.
+For some people, an endoscopic resection may the only treatment needed.
 Treatment will be tailored to your specific situation.

 Learn more about: